imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-2.md

 ### Level 2

-This section deals with setting up
+This section deals with using either a hardware wallet or an offline computer to protect your funds.
+These instructions are geared towards an intermediate user.

 - Complex Hardware Wallet (Air-Gapped Setup with Bip39 Passphrase)